Sarajevo: Film explores sniper allegations – DW – 10/24/2022

 Zupanic said he talked to the source in question "for a long time," quizzing him about the shocking allegations from a variety of different angles.
 In the end, he concluded that the source was credible and decided to make a documentary about the claims that foreigners had paid to act as snipers during the siege of Sarajevo.

-Zupanic, the director and screenwriter of Sarajevo Safari, describes the alleged events as "a kind of safari, a hunt for people."
+Zupanic, the director and screenwriter of the movie, describes the alleged events as "a kind of safari, a hunt for people."

 "It looks like there are individuals who think they are above morality, beyond good and evil, beyond any human order, who in their actions seek — and for moments even achieve — absolute power comparable to the power of God," he said.